PRBonn/SHINE_mapping/README.md

 Download the full dataset from [here](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).

-If you want to use an exmaple part of the dataset (seq 00) for the test, you can use the following script to download (117 MB):
+If you want to use an example part of the dataset (seq 00) for the test, you can use the following script to download (117 MB):
 ```
 sh ./scripts/download_kitti_example.sh
 ```